How to Plan the Perfect Day Trip to Solvang, CA

 When is the Best Time to Visit Solvang?

 The summer is still a great time to visit (just bring your sunscreen!), but Solvang is especially nice in the fall, winter, and spring!
-It’s coastal California, so winter weather is still mild during the day – typically around the mid to high 60s.
-I most recently visited in April, and there were a ton of California poppies in bloom all around town.
-It was absolutely gorgeous!
+Itโs coastal California, so winter weather is still mild during the day โ typically around the mid to high 60s.

 What to Bring to Solvang, CA

-- Sunglasses – The WearMe Pro Sunglasses have been my favorite for a few years now – super affordable, sturdy, and flattering!
+- Sunglasses – These sunglasses have been my favorite for a few years now – super affordable, sturdy, and flattering!

-- Backpack – If you’re looking for a small backpack that’s perfect for day trips, I highly recommend the AOTIAN Mini Nylon Backpack.
-It’s the perfect size for carrying some snacks, sunscreen, a small water bottle, and your wallet.
+- Backpack – If you’re looking for a small backpack that’s perfect for day trips, I highly recommend this mini backpack or this crossbody bag.
+They are the perfect size for carrying some snacks, sunscreen, a small water bottle, and your wallet.

 - Hat – For some extra sun protection, bring along a hat!
 In the OstrichLand photo below, I’m wearing the Brixton Women’s Joanna Hat (size small), which I highly recommend if you’re looking for a wide-brimmed hat.
 It’s held up super well over the last few years, and is my go-to hat in the summer!

-The Best Things to do in Solvang, California
+How to Spend a Day in Solvang, California

 Hang Out with Ostriches and Emus at OstrichLand USA